kkga/kkga/about.md

 ---

 My name is Gadzhi.
 Born in
-<a href="https://wikipedia.org/wiki/Dagestan">Dagestan</a>, living in Moscow.
+<a href="https://wikipedia.org/wiki/Dagestan">Dagestan</a>, living in
-Designing software is what I do for work and joy.
+Moscow.<br/> Designing software is what I do for work and joy.

 ## Work